How to Assemble a Home Renovation Dream Team for Your Pre-Sale Projects

 Specialty tradesman

 When you need a niche job done correctly, you’re going to want to hire someone who is trained and experienced in that specific skill.
-Painters, plumbers, electricians, roofers and window hangers are all examples of trade professionals you might call upon to work their magic during a home renovation.
+Painters, plumbers, electricians, roofers, and window hangers are all examples of trade professionals you might call upon to work their magic during a home renovation.

 These professionals might cost a little bit more cash upfront, but their services are worth the investment.
-Sure, you could hire one of your buddies to climb a ladder with a pocketful of shingles, and there’s no doubting it would cost less at the time.
+Sure, you could hire one of your buddies to climb a ladder with a pocketful of shingles, and there’s no doubt it would cost less at the time.

 However, when that roof starts to leak because it was built by an amateur, the cost can begin to mount quickly.
-The average cost of a roof repair is $650 per call, and that’s not even factoring in the water or structural damage that a leaky roof can cause (which can come back to haunt you the next time your home is appraised).
+The average cost of a roof repair is $650 to $850 per call, and that’s not even factoring in the water or structural damage that a leaky roof can cause (which can come back to haunt you the next time your home is appraised).

-Your contractor should be able to steer you in the right direction to find the best skilled trade workers in your area.
+Your contractor should be able to steer you in the right direction to find the best-skilled trade workers in your area.
 Otherwise, steer clear of customer reviews on sites like Yelp or Facebook, and opt to chat with other professionals who have worked with them instead.

 Public reviews tend to be biased (both positively and negatively), and talking with someone who can vouch for their work as a professional can give you a much more accurate idea of who to hire to take on your home renovation.